The Game of Hog

 Phase 2: Strategies

-In this phase, you will experiment with ways to improve upon the basic strategy of always rolling five dice.
+In this phase, you will experiment with ways to improve upon the simple always_roll_five strategy of always rolling five dice.
 A strategy is a function that takes two arguments: the current player's score and their opponent's score.
 It returns the number of dice the player will roll, which can be from 0 to 10 (inclusive).

 Problem 6 (2 pt)

-Implement always_roll, a higher-order function that takes a number of dice n and returns a strategy that always rolls n dice.
+Implement always_roll, a higher-order function that takes a number of dice n and returns a strategy function that always rolls n dice.
 Thus, always_roll(5) would be equivalent to always_roll_5.

 Before writing any code, unlock the tests to verify your understanding of the question: